 PubPol 860:01, Global Health: Prevent, Detect, Respond: Understanding Security and Global Health

 The course explores political tensions related to outbreaks of disease and how to best respond to them through epidemic preparedness, and wider health system strengthening.
 From year to year, the course offering varies, often highlighting current policy issues.
 In the past, course participants have heard from senior officials from a wide range of Geneva-based organizations engaged in global health, from the WHO’s Tobacco-Free Initiative and World Alliance for Patient Safety to the Polio Eradication Initiative and the WHO’s Department of Public Health, Innovation and Intellectual Property.
 Program fellows and LSE students will also visit nine to ten different leading global health organizations in Geneva.
 Past site visits have included the Drugs for Neglected Diseases Initiative, the Global Fund for AIDS, Tuberculosis and Malaria, Médecins sans Frontières, and UNAIDS.
 The course is directed by Dr. Gavin Yamey, a professor of the Duke Global Health Institute and Director of the Center for Policy Impact in Global Health.

 (For preparation purposes, you can download a PDF version of the application form.
 However, note that applications are only accepted online.)

 Starting January 12th, 2018, the program will begin reviewing applications and admitting students for the Summer 2018 intensive course on a rolling basis.
 An Intensive Course Program Application submitted after January 12th will receive an admission decision two weeks from submission.
-The Intensive Course Program Application final deadline is April 6, 2018 11:59PM EST.
+The Intensive Course Program Application final deadline has been extended to is April 22, 2018 11:59PM EST.

 Completion of one week long intensive course with an associated research project submitted to the course instructor will enable the student to earn 2.0 credits per course through the Duke University Graduate School.
 After the participants have fulfilled all course requirements, they may request an official Duke transcript.
 Participants are responsible for ensuring credit transfer to their home institution.